embedded-office/canopen-stack/docs/docs/hardware/timer/index.md

 #### Delta Mode

-In this mode, a hardware timer is used as interrupt source.
-The input clock frequency of the timer represents the granularity for generation of needed time intervals.
+In this mode, a hardware timer is used as a source for the interrupts.
+The input clock frequency of the timer represents the granularity for the generation of needed time intervals.

 ![Time Generation in Delta Mode](/assets/images/timer-delta-mode.svg "Time Generation in Delta Mode")